Nihonda/mycv/README.md

 <Your response>

     I think AWS services can be future of Cloud computing services.
 Amazon corporation has shown a desent growth in past few years.
-Many companies move their services and databases to it.<br />
+Many companies move their services and databases to it.
     3 top reasons that draws my attention:
       - Storage: Amazon operates more than million servers around 20+ time zones.
 Means, fast.
       - Computing: Amazon has many APIs for developers (Amazon ES2, Lambda, etc).
 Means, modern
       - Pricing policy: you pay for what you use.
-Means, expandable <br />
+Means, expandable
     I chose these reasons because my current company receintly started using AWS services.

 ### Among the projects you have worked on, which one are you  most proud of?
 What were your tasks in the project, and how did you use your knowledge/skills to come up with the solution?